-11.11.
+10.8.
 Makeup Exams

-11.11.1.
+10.8.1.
 Makeup exams will be given only for missed exams excused in well in advance by the instructor.
 Excused absences will not be given for airline reservations, routine illness (colds, flu, stomach aches), or other common ailments.
 You'll have 3 days on which to take the Midterm and the Final.
 Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances.

-11.12.
+10.9.
 Exam Time Limits

-11.12.1.
+10.9.1.
 Exams in this class are timed.
-If you have an allowance for extra time, make sure to remind me (via e-mail) to add in your time accommodation.
+If you have an allowance for extra time, please remind me (via e-mail) to add in your time accommodation.
 It won't let me do this until after the exam is published, "better safe than sorry" as they say.

-12. Incompletes
+11. Incompletes

-- 12.1.
+- 11.1.
 Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 80% of the points possible (in other words, usually everything but the final exam).
-If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away. - 12.2.
+If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away. - 11.2.
 Completion of an incomplete (I) grade will require additional work from you.
-You won't simply have an opportunity to do the work late; you'll do more, possibly a lot more. - 12.3.
-I do not know any instructors who are fans of incompletes.
+You won't simply have an opportunity to do the work late; you'll do more, possibly a lot more.

-13. Homework (aka Programming Projects)
+12. Homework (aka Programming Projects)